-Online testing means that candidates will take the RPR, RMR, CRR, and CRC skills tests using the advanced technologies of Realtime Coach and ProctorU.
-Candidates will test at the convenience of their home, office, or other secure location.
-Please review the Technical area below for equipment requirements).
-The test will be administered via the Realtime Coach platform and monitored by a live, professional, online proctor using pre-recorded dictation.
+Online testing means that candidates will take the RPR, RMR, CRR, and CRC skills tests using the advanced technologies of Realtime Coach and ProctorU from the convenience of their home, office, or other secure location.
+For additional information on online skills testing and how to register, please visit NCRA.org/TestingFAQs.

 What portion of dues is a deductible business expense?